fall inside a hole

 First written March 23, 2024

-In 1990 a remote and two switch tracks were released individually as part of the Remote Control System.
+First included as components in the I'm Driving the Super Hikari Remote Control Points Set in 1989, the Remote Control System was released individually in 1990 and included a controller and two kinds of wireless remotely-operated points.
 Although designed to eventually handle four accessories in "A" to "D" channels, only "A" and "B" remote control switches were ever released.
-A Super Hikari set in 1990 included the remote and one switch as well as a remote control Super Hikari with its own separate remote.
 The remote and switches were seemingly only produced in Japan and remained on sale until around 1993.

 E-01 Remote Control Controller